vespa-engine/sample-apps/examples/README.md

 ### Vespa predicate fields
 The [predicate-fields](predicate-fields) demonstrates how to use Vespa's [predicate field](https://docs.vespa.ai/en/predicate-fields.html) type to implement indexing of document side boolean expressions.
 Boolean document side constraints allows the document to specify which type of queries it can be retrieved for.
-Predicate fields allow expressing logic like _"this document should only be visible in search for readers in age range 20 to 30"_ or "This product should only be visible in search during campaign hours".
+Predicate fields allow expressing logic like _"this document should only be visible in search for readers in age range 20 to 30"_ or _"this product should only be visible in search during campaign hours"_.

 ### Operations
 See [operations](operations) for sample applications for multinode clusters,